 One of your primary relationships with a broker is built through a trading account.
-You need to open a trading account to buy and sell shares in the stock market.
+You need to open a Demat account and trading account to hold, buy and sell shares in the stock market.
 However, you need to be aware of a variety of accounts such as what is BO ID, what is a trading account, what is Demat account and types of Demat account, separate classes of accounts, etc. are a few things that you need to know.

 Types of Demat account

 Essentially there are three types of Demat account: